-FORM 8 Appointment of Election agent [See Rule 12 (1)]
+Appointment of Election agent

+[See Rule 12 (1)]

 Election to the

-The Returning Officer, I,ofof. a candidate tofas my election agent from this

-Place Date Signature of Candidate

-I accept the above appointment

-Place

-Date Signature of Election Agent

-Here insert one of the following alternati (1) House of the People from the
+То The Returning Officer, I,a candidate at the above this day at the above election.
+Place.....
+Date.....
+Signature of Candidate I accept the above appointment Place.....
+Date.....
+Signature of Election Agent Approved Signature and Seal of the Returning Officer Here insert one of the following alternatives as may by appropriate: (1)House of the People from the.....constituency.
+(2)Legislative Assembly from the.....constituency.